 - Allocation of projection surfaces of textures on the model (UV mapping)

 - Illuminate and iterative preview rendering

 - final render process with subsequent optional post production

 It should be borne in mind that texturing and lighting together with rendering are strictly speaking two steps in themselves.
 However, these should be carried out with the same software, since each 3D rendering software interprets textures and shaders differently or may no longer be able to process them when converting from other formats.
 The final rendering process itself represents only a negligible part of the visualization work.
 This can be done via a render farm and fully automated.
 The preparation and fine-tuning of this render perspective, including lighting, cannot, however, be easily automated.
 This requires the eye and the experience of the 3D artist to emphasize the individual chocolate side of the product.
-Because our goal is not only to create any product images but to do justice to the products and thus to create the .
+Because our goal is not only to create any product images but to do justice to the products and thus to create the best possible, sales-promoting product images .
 Until you have a final renderable 3D scene, you have to do a lot of fine-tuning of shaders and lighting - provided that photo-realism is the goal.
 However, partially automated solutions based on standard scenes are also possible.
 We would be happy to advise you individually.

 schematic representation of the distribution of work